 Studying at a UK University means that you need to pay an annual fee for your tuition,

 The fee that you will be charged depends on whether you are considered to be a UK,

-Our annual tuition fee is set for a 12 month session, which usually runs from October to September the following year.
+Our annual tuition fee is set for a 12 month session,

 How does Lancaster set overseas tuition fees?

 Overseas fees, alongside all other sources of income, allow the University to maintain its abilities

 across the range of activities and services.
 Each year the University's Finance Committee consider